Pilot (Sons of Anarchy)

 "Pilot" is the pilot episode and series premiere of the FX television series Sons of Anarchy.
-It was written by series creator Kurt Sutter, and directed by Alan Coulter and Michael Dinner.
+It was written by series creator Kurt Sutter, and directed by Allen Coulter and Michael Dinner.
 It originally aired in the United States on September 3, 2008, and garnered 2.5 million viewers.

 Plot

 In the town of Charming in San Joaquin County, California, outlaw motorcycle gang the Sons of Anarchy Motorcycle Club, Redwood Original (SAMCRO), loses a shipment of automatic weapons and their warehouse is destroyed by a rival club, the Oakland-based Mayans.
 Jax Teller, the vice-president of SAMCRO, witnesses the resulting explosion.

 The next morning, Sheriff Vic Trammel – who is on SAMCRO's payroll – tells club president Clay Morrow that the warehouse was destroyed by arson, showing him the bodies of two women who were hiding beneath the building.
 Clay instructs Trammel to set up a meeting with the One-Niners, an African-American street gang who buy weapons from SAMCRO.
 In Oakland, One-Niners leader Laroy Wayne, who needs SAMCRO's guns to control the local heroin trade, reluctantly gives Clay more time to replace the lost weapons.

 Meanwhile, Jax has moved into SAMCRO's clubhouse after separating from Wendy Case, his pregnant ex-wife who is addicted to methamphetamine.
 In his family's storage unit, Jax finds old photographs of his late father and Sons of Anarchy founder, John Teller, as well as a manifesto written for Jax detailing the history of the club and John's disillusionment with the increasing violence.
 SAMCRO member Juice Ortiz traces the stolen guns to a Mayans warehouse in San Leandro.

 Jax's mother, Gemma Teller Morrow, finds Wendy unconscious; she is hospitalized and her baby, Abel, is delivered ten weeks premature via caesarean section.
 Jax's former high school sweetheart, Dr. Tara Knowles, tells Jax that Abel has a heart defect which, combined with Wendy's drug abuse, gives him just a 20% chance of survival.
 Angry, Jax and other SAMCRO members confront local drug dealers, the White supremacist Nords; Jax brutally beats a Nords member for selling the meth to Wendy.